Find Affordable College Courses

 Providence, RI

 Our analysis found Brown University to be the best school for fine and studio arts students who want to pursue a degree in Rhode Island.
-Located in the midsize city of Providence, Brown is a private not-for-profit college with a large student population.
+Located in the city of Providence, Brown is a private not-for-profit school with a fairly large student population.

 After completing their degree, Fine Arts graduates from Brown carry an average student debtload of $15,625.